whenq/end_of_philosophy/README.md

 # end_of_philosophy
 these text are for the canonical understanding of the world itself

-the texts are not all polished yet, only 'state' and 'understood' are somewhat polished

-all the texts are for understanding, so either one have understood it or not
+all the texts are for understanding, so having read it either one have understood it or not

 ***